 These types of events should be more about addressing the transition and transformation rather than straight talking leadership.
 A recent survey indicated that 82% of delegates don’t engage with conference content – a huge proportion of the audience not absorbing the content, not to mention the waste of time, effort and financial cost to the business.
 Talented people are smart and better informed, they expect more, they want to fix things that don’t work and they have minds to be spoken; so why aren’t more companies tapping into this?

 In today’s world businesses are struggling to define themselves and keep up with their increasingly agile customers and demanding employees.
-Dr Brian Kropp, HR practice leader at Gartner states “In 2009, just over 80percent of organisations were going through some sort of major change, such as mergers and acquisitions or senior leader transition.”
-By the time 2019 is done, this figure will be closer to 99percent of companies.
+Dr Brian Kropp, Group Vice President at Gartner states “In 2009, just over 80% of organisations were going through some sort of major change, such as mergers and acquisitions or senior leader transition".
+By the time 2019 is done, this figure will be closer to 99%.

-The pace of change is faster than ever, but as I keep explaining, this is a fact that dominates everyone’s business today.
+The pace of change is faster than ever, but as we keep explaining, this is a fact that dominates everyone’s business today.
 Companies need to find a balance between organisational purpose that comes from the top and the ‘grass routes’ that connects them to the ground.
-This is why we have been using formats that deliver 'debate' and 'exchange' in order to unleash the talent in the room.
-Audiences feel that they are being taken seriously and are of value when given an opportunity to connect and input.
-By contributing to the solution, employees are far more likely to take ownership, accountability and responsibility to work as a team to push projects through.

 As a bi-product, this format also proves a great way to identify the more active talent – the positive ones who are capable of shaping the future.